 Black Art Futures Fund (BAFF) is a collective of emerging philanthropists promoting the elevation and preservation of Black arts & culture.
 Through grant making, board-matching, and organization-to-donor cultivation, we seek to amplify and strengthen the future of Black art.
-We provide grants to small ($750K or less) nonprofits working to enhance the future of Black arts & culture.
+We provide grants to small ($750K or less) nonprofit organizations working to enhance the future of Black arts & culture.
 DéLana R.A.
 Dameron founded Black Arts Futures as a philanthropic initiative of Red Olive Creative Consulting in 2017.

 BAFF operates as a donor advised fund with the Brooklyn Community Foundation.